ccalvarez/api-time-tracking/README.md

 ## Environment variables

 This application uses the [Dotenv](https://www.npmjs.com/package/dotenv) npm package to load environment variables.
-To run the application, copy the `.env.copy` file as `.env` and edit the latter to set appropriate values for the environment variables.
+To run the application you have to:

+- Copy the `.env.copy` file as `.env`
+- Edit the `.env` file to set the values for the environment variables

 ## Project setup
 ```